CuteWaterBeary/AvatarModifyTools/Assets/HhotateA/EmoteMotionKit/Readme.md

 ## Notes
 - This tool destructively changes fxAnimatorController, ExpressionMenu, and ExpressionParameters of the avatar.
 Be sure to make a backup copy of the file.
 - If there is an error due to conflicts with previous versions, please try FullPackage.

-## Terms of Use
-- Secondary distribution is permitted, including bundling with avatars, modifications, or entire tools.
-- If you distribute the tools, we would appreciate it if you notify us and give us credit.
-(Not required).
-- The creator assumes no responsibility for any problems that may occur using this tool.
-- The creator is not responsible for any problems that may occur when using this tool.

-## System Requirements
-- Unity2019.4.24f1
-- VRCSDK3-AVATAR-2021.08.11.15.16_Public

-## Produced by.
-@HhotateA_xR
-To report a problem, go to https://github.com/HhotateA/AvatarModifyTools

-## Update history
-2021/08/27 v1.27beta
-2021/09/03 v1.29
-2021/09/10 v1.30